 There are a few workarounds for this issue.

 The first is to use a physical SIM.
-When you plug in a physical SIM Instant Hotspot works without any issues.
+When you plug in a physical SIM, the Instant Hotspot works without any issues.
 Some users have overcome this handicap by keeping a random prepaid SIM from a different carrier in the SIM slot as a workaround.

 Other users have successfully been able to use the instant Hotspot feature by simply signing out of their Apple ID on all the devices and then logging back in.
 Give it a try and see if that works for you.

 Not all mobile carriers and plans support eSIM.
-So it’s a good idea to check Apple’s eSIM support list to ensure your phone company supports this feature.
+So, it’s a good idea to check Apple’s eSIM support list to ensure your phone company supports this feature — especially if you live outside the US.

-Since iPhones purchased on payment plans are usually locked to the carrier, you can only use eSIMs on a locked phone that are from the same carrier.
+Since iPhones purchased on payment plans are usually locked to the carrier, you can only use eSIMs on a locked phone from the same carrier.

-However, some carriers (like Verizon) no longer lock their SIMs so it’s possible that you can have an eSIM from another carrier on a Verizon iPhone that still under a payment plan.
+However, some carriers (like Verizon) no longer lock their SIMs.
+So, it’s possible that you can have an eSIM from another carrier on a Verizon iPhone still under a payment plan.

-The best course of action is to call your mobile phone carrier and ask them about eSIM support–before you go ahead and get an eSIM plan from another carrier.
+The best course of action is to call your mobile phone carrier and ask them about eSIM support before getting an eSIM plan from another carrier.

-Yes, you should get messages while you’re on a phone call
+Yes, you should still get messages while you’re on a phone call.

 You can also place calls on your two different lines at the same call.
 And call waiting works for incoming calls on your other line.

-Can we set different ring tones for the physical SIM and eSIM?
+Q: Can we set different ringtones for the physical SIM and eSIM?

-I have two iPhones–one for work and one for personal.
+Q: I have two iPhones: One for work, and one for personal.
 Can you now use one iPhone for and send/receive messages?

 Both Messages and FaceTime now support your two phone numbers.
 You can start iMessage conversations or FaceTime calls using either number.

-Nope, when you use an eSIM or Dual-SIM, both phone numbers get attached to a single Apple ID–the one your device is signed into or if you use a different Apple ID for iMessage/FaceTime, that Apple ID.
+When you use an eSIM or Dual-SIM, both phone numbers get attached to a single Apple ID: The one your device is signed into, or — if you use a different Apple ID for iMessage/FaceTime — that Apple ID.

-When you Erase All Content and Settings, you get options to remove the eSIM entirely (Erase All) or keep its settings (Erase All & Keep Data Plans.)
+When you choose Erase All Content and Settings, you get options to remove the eSIM entirely (Erase All) or keep its settings (Erase All & Keep Data Plans).

-I need to do a DFU restore, does my eSIM get removed?
+Q: I need to do a (device firmware update) DFU restore.
+Does my eSIM get removed?

-According to Apple, your eSIM should make it through a DFU restore, normal restore or update, and through recovery mode.
+According to Apple, your eSIM should make it through a DFU restore, normal restore, update, and Recovery Mode.

-Also, your eSIM details persist when you Resetting Network Settings, Reset All Settings or Restoring via iTunes/Finder app.
+Also, your eSIM details persist when you Resetting Network Settings, Reset All Settings or restoring via iTunes or the Finder app.

 Jonathan Peter Harris says